-This experimental design has several properties that enhance the generalizability of its results.
-First, we neither assume nor fit any specific demand prediction models, but rather study the impact of prediction errors once any such model has already been fitted.
-Therefore also, we need not presume any particular sources of predictive uncertainty, such as non-recurrent traffic disruptions, big-crowd events, improper modeling choices or inherent stochasticity.
-Second, as predictive models are often evaluated in terms of bias and standard deviation-based confidence intervals, our simulated perturbations yield unbiased predictions with specified standard deviation.
-We do not commit to any specific error distribution assumption -- such as the classic assumption on Gaussian residuals -- but rather study error distributions with a wide range of statistic properties.
-Third, similarly to common PT optimization methods, we too use a linear program with point estimates of predictive distributions.

-Our work differs from existing studies in several respects.
-First, studies into demand-responsive PT optimization often deal with the development of new prediction models and optimization methods.
-In contrast, we do not aim to develop new models or methods, but rather analyze the impact of prediction accuracy on PT optimization, regardless of any specific model.
-Second, studies on uncertainty analysis often aim to detect, explain and reduce modeling uncertainty.
-Conversely, this works aims to neither reduce uncertainty nor investigate its causes, but rather analyze what happens when models eventually deviate from normality.
-Third, no previous studies on simulations of non-Gaussian prediction errors have focused on subsequent impact in transport optimization, contrary to this work.
+Our case study is thus a form of Sensitivity Analysis, as we review in the next Section.
+However, contrary to most other Sensitivity Analysis studies on demand-responsive PT optimization, we account for both sides of demand prediction and dynamic routing and do so separately.
+Also in contrast to previous works, we consider predictive noise independently of any specific demand estimation models, to study the impact of prediction errors once any such model has already been fitted.
+We use different types of independent noise, both Gaussian and non-Gaussian, with a wide variety of statistical parameter settings.
+This allows us to investigate various correlation structures in the origin-destination pairs, e.g., as associated with non-recurrent traffic disruptions.